melekes/homeonrails.com/content/post/2017-12-26-my-favorite-books-of-2017.md

 ---

-If you like these, you might want to check out [the whole list of the things I've read on Goodreads](https://www.goodreads.com/review/list/24729949?read_at=2017&sort=rating).
+If you like these, you might want to check out [the full list on Goodreads](https://www.goodreads.com/review/list/24729949?read_at=2017&sort=rating).